-This course is an introduction to the fundamentals of igneous and metamorphic rocks.
+An introduction to the fundamentals of igneous and metamorphic rocks.
 The lecture will focus on the experimental and field evidence for interpreting rock associations and the interplay between igneous and metamorphic rock formation and the plate tectonic model.
 Topics include textures, structures, microscopic identification, geochemistry, and rock classification as a background for discussing rock origins.
-Prerequisites: Geol 101, 320 or permission of instructor.
+Prerequisites: Geol 101, 320, or permission of instructor.

-325. Earth Materials (3); Alt Fa even yrs

-This course is a study of the origin, identification, and significance of geologic materials and processes.
+325. Earth Materials (3); Alt Fa even yrs A study of the origin, identification, and significance of geologic materials and processes.
 The course blends basic descriptive aspects with theory and quantitative analysis.
-Course objectives include the recognition of major rock-forming minerals and other selected minerals in hand specimen and thin section; the mastery of hand specimen and petrographic microscope analyses for mineral identification and rock interpretation; and the ability to relate crystal chemistry, crystallographic alignment, and physical attributes of a mineral to its identification as well as rock petrogenesis.
+Course objectives include: the recognition of major rock-forming minerals and other selected minerals in hand specimen and thin section; the mastery of hand specimen and petrographic microscope analyses for mineral identification and rock interpretation; and the ability to relate crystal chemistry, crystallographic alignment, and physical attributes of a mineral to its identification as well as rock petrogenesis.
 Prerequisite: Geol 101.

-330. Structural Geology (3); Alt Fa odd yrs

-This course is a detailed study of the forces acting on the Earth's crust and a resolution of these forces in terms of joints, faults, folds, uplifts, and related phenomena.
+330. Structural Geology (3); Alt Fa odd yrs A detailed study of the forces acting on the Earth's crust and a resolution of these forces in terms of joints, faults, folds, uplifts, and related phenomena.
 Prerequisites: Geol 101, Math 120, Phys 151 or 291, or by permission of instructor.

-350. Seminar in Geology (3)

-Seminar course in topic or topics in geology.
+350. Seminar in Geology (3) Seminar course in topic or topics in Geology.

-375. Field Geology (4); 0, 12, Summer

-This course discusses the principles of geologic mapping, including the use of a Brunton compass, barometer, hand level, plane table, and other instruments.
+375. Field Geology (4); 0, 12, Summer Principles of geologic mapping, including the use of a Brunton compass, barometer, handlevel, plane table, and other instruments.
 The course also includes the solution of actual field problems and preparation of reports.
-Prerequisites: Geol 315, 322, 330 or permission of instructor.
+Prerequisites: Geol 315, 322, 330, or permission of instructor.